-- 38. To understand why statements and allegations made by the Counterclaim Defendants relating to WIND are false and defamatory to West Face, it is necessary to understand why and how Catalyst actually failed to acquire WIND.
-As set out below, this very issue was decided by Justice Newbould at the conclusion of trial in his Reasons for Judgment dated August 18, 2016 in the Moyse Action. - 39.
-In January 2014, Moyse contacted West Face to seek employment.
+- 39. In January 2014, Moyse contacted West Face to seek employment.
 Moyse had applied for a job at West Face two years earlier, but decided at that time to work at Catalyst.
-After a series of interviews, in May 2014 West Face extended a job offer to Moyse, who was at that time still working at Catalyst as a junior analyst.
-Moyse accepted West Face's offer of employment, and tendered his resignation to Catalyst.

-- 40. In June 2014, Catalyst commenced the Moyse Action against Moyse and West Face, alleging that Moyse had breached the confidentiality and non-competition provisions in his employment contract with Catalyst.
-In its initial Statement of Claim, Catalyst did not specify what confidential information Moyse had allegedly communicated to West Face. - As pleaded above, in September 2014, a consortium of investors that included West Face acquired WIND after Catalyst failed to do so.
+After a series of interviews, in May 2014 West Face extended a job offer to Moyse, who was at that time still-working at Catalyst as a junior analyst.
+Moyse accepted West Face's offer of employment, and tendered his resignation to Catalyst. - 47.
+40.In June 2014, Catalyst commenced the Moyse Action against Moyse and West Face, alleging that Moyse had breached the confidentiality and non-competition provisions in his employment contract with Catalyst.
+In its initial Statement of Claim, Catalyst did not specify what confidential information Moyse had allegedly communicated to West Face. - 41.
+As pleaded above, in In September 2014, a consortium of investors that included West Face acquired WIND after Catalyst failed to do so.
 Shortly thereafter, in October 2014, Catalyst amended its Claim in the Moyse Action to assert that West Face had acquired WIND by misusing confidential information belonging to Catalyst that West Face had allegedly solicited and obtained from Moyse.
-Those allegations were demonstrably false. - 42.
-The trial of the Moyse Action was heard by Justice Newbould over seven extended days of hearings in June 2016.
+Those allegations were demonstrably false. - 49.
+42. The trial of the Moyse Action was heard by Justice Newbould over seven extended days of hearings in June 2016.
 Multiple witnesses testified that Moyse did not convey to West Face at any time confidential information of Catalyst concerning WIND.
 Catalyst failed utterly in its efforts to adduce evidence to the contrary.
 On August 18, 2016, Justice Newbould released his Reasons for Judgment dismissing Catalyst's claims against West Face and Moyse in their entirety.
 West Face relies on the doctrines of res judicata and abuse of process with respect to the following facts found by Justice Newbould.

 - 43. Due to regulatory restrictions on foreign ownership of Canadian telecommunications companies that existed at the time, Globalive Capital, a Canadian entity, held two-thirds of the voting shares of WIND but only one-third of the total equity.
-VimpelCom, a Dutch-headquartered but Russian-controlled company, held one-third of the voting shares and two-thirds of the total equity. - 44.
-Over time, VimpelCom became frustrated by the regulatory hurdles it faced in Canada.
+VimpelCom, a Dutch-headquartered but Russian-controlled company, held one-third of the voting shares and two-thirds of the total equity. - 51.
+44.Over time, VimpelCom became had become frustrated by the regulatory hurdles it faced in Canada.
 This frustration drove its decision to divest its ownership of WIND.
 VimpelCom's desire to sell its interest in WIND was well-publicized in 2014.
-VimpelCom made widely known that it was seeking to sell its interests in WIND based on an enterprise value of only \$300 million, which was substantially less than the amount VimpelCom had invested in WIND. - West Face and Catalyst both carried on discussions and negotiations with VimpelCom and its advisors in the first half of 2014.
+VimpelCom made widely known that it was seeking to sell its interests in WIND based on an enterprise value of only \$300 million, which was substantially less than the amount VimpelCom had invested in WIND. - 45.
+West Face and Catalyst both carried on discussions and negotiations with VimpelCom and its advisors in the first half of 2014.
 During this period, VimpelCom made clear to interested bidders that speed and certainty of closing were its highest priorities.
-Bidders were not competing on price, which was non-negotiable and had been fixed and made widely known by VimpelCom. - Ultimately, VimpelCom entered into an exclusivity agreement with Catalyst on July 23, 2014.
+Bidders were not competing on price, which was non-negotiable and had been fixed and made widely known by VimpelCom. - 46.
+Ultimately, VimpelCom entered into an exclusivity agreement with Catalyst on July 23, 2014.
 As a result, VimpelCom was forbidden from negotiating with West Face or any other bidder during the term of the exclusivity agreement.
 While the term of VimpelCom's exclusivity agreement with Catalyst was extended several times, ultimately it expired on August 18, 2014.